dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 \end{equation}
 ```

 If the case has at least one NL mark, then $l_1 \neq \varnothing$, where $\varnothing$ is the null set, and the first definition applies.
 If the case has no marks, then $l_1 = \varnothing$, and the second definition applies.
-[Since every lesion is assigned a rating, albeit a negative infinity for an unmarked lesion, a conditioning for marked lesions is not needed.]
 The next equation sums over all cases and lesions:

 ```{=tex}
 \begin{equation}